peregrin71/pkr_units/design/DESIGN.md

 2. **Clear Semantic Types**: Provide expressive, domain-specific types that help developers express intent directly in code.
 Types like `meter_t`, `kilogram_t`, `kilometer_per_hour_t` make unit semantics explicit and self-documenting.

-3. **(Close to) Zero-Cost Abstraction**: Minimize runtime overhead.
+3. **Zero-Cost Abstraction**: Minimize runtime overhead.
 All dimensional checking is compile-time.
 Unit conversions require calculation (hence "close to" rather than absolute zero), but this calculation is optimized to compile away when possible and runs at machine speed otherwise.
+E.g. when adding units with same dimension but different scales there will be a scaling + addition instruction emitted, but all the ratio calculations etc. are done at compile time.

 4. **Extensibility**: Enable users to define their own unit types in their own code.
 The library provides the foundation (templates, traits, operators) so applications can add domain-specific units without modifying the library.